papertrail/remote_syslog2/README.md

 [Papertrail] and should work for transmitting to any syslog server.

+## Migrating from remote_syslog

 remote_syslog2 is a rewrite of the ruby [remote_syslog] package.
 Not all features of the ruby version are supported, and there are some backwards incompatible changes.

+Also, as of this writing, remote_syslog2 is still beta and should not be considered feature complete.

 ## Installing